ViBlog/viewpager/viewpagerindicators-libraries.md

 # Pager Indicator View (Roman Danylyk)
 1017 stars, 0 issues, [Github][pageindicatorview_github_lib]

 Circle Indicator library that si the perfect alternative to the ```ViewPagerIndicator.CircleIndicator```.
-The developer is very reactive, it can be configured easily via XML and the documentation is really well done.
+The developer is very reactive, it can be configured easily via XML and the documentation is well written. _Just Use It_

 ```compile 'com.romandanylyk:pageindicatorview:0.0.7'```